Garden decorations made of stone: What you need to know about hollow cast statues

 Cast stone is more heat-resistant than regular concrete and does not warp under extreme temperatures or UV radiation.
 Its exceptional stability makes cast stone figures durable companions in all weather conditions.

-Fibrestone offers an innovative alternative for contemporary garden designs.
+offers Fibrestone an innovative alternative for contemporary garden designs.
 In a complex process, multiple layers of plaster and fiberglass mats are applied to a mold.
 The advantage is obvious: despite their impressive appearance, the figures are surprisingly lightweight.

 However, we recommend placing these sculptures outdoors only under cover, as their complete frost resistance cannot be guaranteed.
 With their glossy surface, Fibrestone artworks are particularly suitable for patios and sheltered garden areas.